Running down the corridor at Delhi University, being chased by friends, I bumped

 my friends asked.

+“We lost,” Ajabdeh replied plainly.
 The gang got busy planning a day in the

 city.
 Ajabdeh seemed awfully quiet.

-“If you don’t want to go... you can skip
+“If you don’t want to go...
+You can skip

 it.”
 I offered with a faint smile.
 Maybe she was upset with the loss.

-“I don’t socialize much.”
-She shrugged
+“I don’t socialise much.”
+She shrugged, “Especially with strangers.”

 “Really?”
-I smiled amused “I thought you
+I smiled, amused “I thought you

-take them around your city.”
+took them around your city.”

 “Only one.”
 She smiled at me through her geek glasses.
 “I think you people should carry on.”
 She said to her